 Following the mission of AAUW, which is to advance equity for women and girls through advocacy, education, philanthropy, and research, we give grants for specific projects to other non-profit organizations that support these same tenets.

 To assist courageous young women returning to finish a degree after their schooling was interrupted, the Simmons-Jansma Project Renew Grant was established for Centre County residents.
 Its name honors two former Branch presidents.
-To honor a former book sale leader and Branch president, the Suzanne McCrae Kerlin Scholarship subsequently has been established.
+To honor a book sale leader and past Branch president, the Suzanne McCrae Kerlin Scholarship subsequently has been established.
+The third scholarship is the AAUW State College Branch Scholarship.

 Proceeds from the sale also are used to support the national AAUW, State College Branch STEM programs, and branch operations.

 This event would not be possible without the help of our volunteers, whom we ask to become AAUW members.
-Throughout the year, volunteers staff the Donation Center on Monday evenings, 6 - 8 p.m.; Tuesdays and Wednesdays, 9 a.m. - 2:30 p.m.
+During the summer, volunteers staff the Donation Center on Monday evenings, 6 - 8 p.m. and Tuesday and Friday mornings, 9 a.m. - noon.If you would like to volunteer or would like more information, please contact Suzanne Kerlin or Sherry Crassweller for details.